 \section{Algorithm Implementation For the General Case}

-\Cref{sec: A refined method to bounded hessian problems} provides an explicit algorithmic infrastructure in which the meta-algorithm sub-procedure's requirements are satisfied, under the standard assumption that the hessian of the function $h$ is bounded.
-In this section, we introduce a more universal implementation of the meta-algorithm, described in \Cref{alg_general_case}, and its sub-procedures, that do not require the boundedness of the hessian.
-This generality comes at the price of the technical complexity of the schematics of the adaptive penalty oracle given in \Cref{general_beta_oracle}, and the subsequent related analysis.
+In this section, we introduce a more universal implementation of the meta-algorithm, and its sub-procedures, that do not require the boundedness of the hessian.
+This generality comes at the price of the technical complexity of the schematics of the APO, given in this section by \Cref{general_beta_oracle}, and the subsequent related analysis.

 \normalem

 \ULforem